ghc/ghc/docs/users_guide/using-optimisation.rst

     value should be quite a bit smaller than the block size (typically: 4096).

 .. ghc-flag:: -fmax-inline-memcpy-insns=⟨n⟩
+    :shortdesc: *default: 32.* Inline ``memcpy`` calls if they would generate no more than ⟨n⟩ pseudo instructions.
+    :type: dynamic
+    :category:

     :default: 32

     Inline ``memcpy`` calls if they would generate no more than ⟨n⟩ pseudo-instructions.

 .. ghc-flag:: -fmax-inline-memset-insns=⟨n⟩
+    :shortdesc: *default: 32.* Inline ``memset`` calls if they would generate no more than ⟨n⟩ pseudo instructions
+    :type: dynamic
+    :category:

     :default: 32